-We Provide Severe and Winter Weather Information for Davidson and Williamson Counties.
+We Provide Severe and Winter Weather Information for only Davidson (Nashville) and Williamson Counties.

 We think you should have more (and better) information than what you get on that crap app on your phone that shows you humorless, model-generated numbers and confusing clip art that’s no help at all when the weather turns severe or when the white death (snow) descends on the city.

-Using fancy radar data, and dialed into the National Weather Service’s internal chat, we tweet out forecasts, watches, warnings, ETAs and commentary about hail, severe wind, lightning, tornadoes, snow, and other severe weather only for Davidson and Williamson Counties.
-We also provide daily forecasts sometime in the morning, plus next-day forecasts at 6:30 PM and 9 PM.
-We use this website to supplement all that Twitter stuff we just mentioned, which you can find @NashSevereWx on Twitter.
+Using fancy radar and model data, and dialed into the National Weather Service’s internal chat, we tweet out forecasts, watches, warnings, ETAs and commentary about hail, severe wind, lightning, tornadoes, snow, and other severe weather only for Davidson and Williamson Counties.
+We use this website to supplement our work on Twitter, which you can find @NashSevereWx on Twitter.

 Yeah, But Who Exactly Are You?